JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **Mardi Gras means "Fat Tuesday."
-This is the festival that New Orleans, Louisiana is famous for having every year**.
+And here is a just a random fact -  **Even though the rose does not bear any fruit, the rose hips have more Vitamin C than most vegetables and fruits**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)